-- (a) All fees, per diem, and travel expenses shall be paid by the promoter conducting the match, contest, or exhibition and shall be on the following schedule: - 1.
-Payment shall be made to the Commission-appointed supervisor no later than at the weigh-in, and shall be by cashier's check or money order.
-Payments in cash or personal check are subject to the approval of the Commission-appointed supervisor. - 2.
-When assigned by the Commission or the Executive Director, the fee for a Chief Inspector who will perform the duties of the Commission-appointed representative shall be a minimum of \$425.00.
+(a) All fees, per diem, and travel expenses shall be paid by the promoter conducting the match and shall be on the following schedule:

+1. Payment shall be made to the Commission-appointed supervisor no later than at the weigh-in, and shall be by cashier's check or money order.
+Payments in cash or personal check are subject to the approval of the Commission-appointed supervisor.

+2. When assigned by the Commission or the Executive Director, the fee for a Chief Inspector who will perform the duties of the Commission-appointed representative shall be a minimum of \$425.00.

-- 3. When the gross aggregate purse of the match, contest, or exhibition does not exceed \$50,000, the fee for each judge shall be \$175.00 and the fee for each referee shall be \$300.00. - 4.
-When the gross aggregate purse of the match, contest, or exhibition is between \$50,000 and \$100,000, the fee for each Chief Inspector shall be \$450.00. - 5.
-When the gross aggregate purse of the match, contest, or exhibition is between \$50,000 and \$100,000, the fee for each judge shall be \$200.00 and the fee for each referee shall be \$350.00. - 6.
-When the gross aggregate purse of the match, contest, or exhibition is between \$100,000 and \$300,000, the fee for each Chief Inspector shall be \$500.00. - 7.
-When the gross aggregate purse of the match, contest, or exhibition is between \$100,000 and \$300,000, the fee for each judge shall be \$250.00 and the fee for each referee shall be \$4.00. - 8.
-When the gross aggregate purse of the match, contest, or exhibition exceeds \$300,000, the fee for the Chief Inspector, referees, and judges shall not exceed \$5,000 for each official. - 9.
-Except as provided in the 7(c) below, [sanctioned championship bouts], payment for the timekeeper and countdown person shall be the same as payment for each assigned judge.
-10 ravel expenses for officials required to travel a distance of fifty (50) miles or greater to the site of a match, contest, or exhibition shall be set by the Commission-appointed supervisor, provided that such amount shall not exceed the usual and customary amount allowed by state guidelines for state employees.
-Hotel rooms may be required, but only when the distance traveled on way exceeds one hundred (100) miles. - (b) In the event one or more of the referees assigned to a kickboxing match, contest, or exhibition become incapacitated, or in an emergency situation where he or she becomes unavailable, the remaining referee(s) shall officiate the remaining matches, contests, or exhibitions of the program, and may be compensated in a greater amount not to exceed the total amount originally intended for the unavailable referees(s).
-In such a situation, the compensation to be paid to the incapacitated or unavailable referee shall be reduced accordingly. - (c) The compensation schedule set forth in (a) above shall not apply in sanctioned championship bouts.
+3. When the gross aggregate purse of the match does not exceed \$50,000, the fee for each judge shall be \$175.00 and the fee for each referee shall be \$300.00.

+4. When the gross aggregate purse of the match is between \$50,000 and \$100,000, the fee for each Chief Inspector shall be \$450.00.

+5. When the gross aggregate purse of the match is between \$50,000 and \$100,000, the fee for each judge shall be \$200.00 and the fee for each referee shall be \$350.00.

+6. When the gross aggregate purse of the match is between \$100,000 and \$300,000, the fee for each Chief Inspector shall be \$500.00.

+7. When the gross aggregate purse of the match is between \$100,000 and \$300,000, the fee for each judge shall be \$250.00 and the fee for each referee shall be \$400.00.

+8. When the gross aggregate purse of the match exceeds \$300,000, the fee for the Chief Inspector, referees, and judges shall not exceed \$5,000 for each official.

+9. Except as provided in the 7(c) below, [sanctioned championship bouts], payment for the timekeeper and countdown person shall be the same as payment for each assigned judge.

+10. Travel expenses for officials required to travel a distance of fifty (50) miles or greater to the site of a match shall be set by the Commission-appointed supervisor, provided that such amount shall not exceed the usual and customary amount allowed by state guidelines for state employees.
+Hotel rooms may be required, but only when the distance traveled on way exceeds one hundred (100) miles.

+(b) In the event one or more of the referees assigned to a kickboxing match become incapacitated, or in an emergency situation where he or she becomes unavailable, the remaining referee(s) shall officiate the remaining matches, contests, or exhibitions of the program, and may be compensated in a greater amount not to exceed the total amount originally intended for the unavailable referees(s).
+In such a situation, the compensation to be paid to the incapacitated or unavailable referee shall be reduced accordingly.

+(c) The compensation schedule set forth in (a) above shall not apply in sanctioned championship bouts.
 The Commission shall set compensation to be paid to the Chief Inspector, referees, judges, and timekeepers officiating at sanctioned championship bouts.
 In making this determination, the Commission may consider any standards or recommendations made by a recognized kickboxing association or organization.
 Nevertheless, the Commission shall retain full authority to set the compensation schedule for referees and judges in championship bouts regardless of a recommendation by such an association or organization.